 As Dr. Cusin puts it: “There’s a lot of hope that this is a magic fix.”
 But ketamine isn’t easy to take, and it isn’t a simple solution even when patients respond.

-Intravenous ketamine treatments aren’t the same as a normal injection like a flu shot.
+Intravenous (IV) ketamine treatments aren’t the same as the nasal spray or a normal injection like a flu shot.
 Patients are hooked up to an IV for perhaps 40 minutes.
-The immediate effect is “like a light anesthetic,” said psychiatrist Mark S. George, MD, of the Medical University of South Carolina.
+The immediate effect is “like a light anesthetic,” said Mark S. George, MD, professor of psychiatry and behavioral sciences at the Medical University of South Carolina.
 “It makes you spacey and a little bit dreamy, but most people tolerate it.”

-Most of the disorientation tends to lift within 15-30 minutes after a treatment, but patients aren’t allowed to drive home afterward, said Dr. Allison Wells, an anesthesiologist who runs a ketamine clinic in Houston.
+Most of the disorientation tends to lift within 15 to 30 minutes after a treatment, but patients aren’t allowed to drive home afterward, said Allison Wells, MD, an anesthesiologist at Superior Pain Relief, a pain clinic in The Woodlands, Texas.
 You may need to get someone to pick you up, although some clinics allow patients to ride home via Uber, she said.

 There’s another complication: Ketamine isn’t a solo treatment.
 It must be used with complex regimens of other psychiatric medications that treat depression and anxiety, Dr. Cusin said.
 “If the expectation is to stop everything else and take ketamine,” she said, “it does not work this way.”